Jennifer and Max Vasher (Vasher Studio) | Plumerai

 The frame itself is a hand-grained solid aluminum piece.
 The grain in the aluminum allows a greater variety of surface angles to pick up and reflect light giving it a greater lustre in a variety of lighting situations and as light changes throughout the day.

-Image shown is of a single free standing screen.
-Installed at Peter's Projects Santa Fe.
+Image shown is of a three panel free standing screen.
+Installed at Peter's Projects Santa Fe July 2017.